-Welcome to the Department of Youth Development and Agricultural Education.
+Welcome to the Department of Agricultural Sciences Education & Communication.
 The department's motto is "Empower, Educate, and Engage".
 These three very powerful words clearly and succinctly identify the purposes of the department.
 The department is committed to empowering the leadership capacity and capability of individuals and groups, educating youth and adults through agricultural and life sciences and impacting the quality of life for all citizens through engagement.

 Empowering, Educating and Engaging is accomplished by this interdisciplinary department with undergraduate programs in Agricultural Education and Agricultural Communication and a nationally recognized graduate program focused on STEM learning and science communication in the context of agriculture, food, and natural resources.
 Faculty and staff are committed to carrying on the full range of discovery, learning, and engagement missions of a major land-grant research university.

 Interested in developing the skills and knowledge to help people make decisions?
 The department's Agricultural Education undergraduate major prepares students to become high school agricultural educators, informal educators, or great agribusiness human development and marketing employees.
 If you are interested in helping tell the story of agricultural and life sciences and facilitating science engagement with the public, then our Agricultural Communication undergraduate major is for you.

 Regardless of which major you choose, combine your degree requirements with co-curricular experiences including internships, study abroad, undergraduate research, and student organization leadership opportunities that create the skills and attributes employers demand.
 The employment rate and market for our undergraduate students is very strong and our graduates find jobs!